Overview

 What you could receive

 Successful applicants will receive an award of between £600 and £2,100.
 Most students will receive an award from the lower end of this scale.
-Only students who are in several priority groups will be considered for the full amount.
+Only students who are in several priority groups will be considered for the highest amount.

-Part-time students will receive a proportional award based on the number of credits they are studying.
+Part-time students will receive a proportional award.

 You can only receive the scholarship once per academic year, and you need to reapply each academic year.